Have been granted permanent right of residence

 Citizens of countries outside the EU/EEA must obtain a residence card

 Whereas EU/EEA nationals are issued a permanent residence certificate, family members who are not themselves from the EU/EEA area will be issued a permanent residence card.
-A permanent residence card is confirmation that you have been granted a permanent right to reside and work in Norway.
-Permanent right of residence also means that you will not require a visa to enter Norway.
+A permanent residence card is confirmation that you have been granted the permanent right to reside and work in Norway.
+This also means that you will not require a visa to enter Norway.

-To be issued a residence card, you must go to the police in the place where you live.
+To be issued your residence card, you must go to your local police station.
 You must book an appointment in advance.
 In most police districts you must log in to My Applications to book an appointment.

 If you are under the age of 18, your parents/guardian must accompany you to the police.